freaktechnik/github-stub/README.md

 as first parameter and a message as second parameter.

 ## License
-This package is licensed under the MPL license.
+This package is licensed under the MIT license.